 - Shooting Ranges

 Before I go into the juicy details about how to collect scrap metal, it’s important to know what you’re looking for.
 Some basic items that you want to keep an eye out for are going to be appliances, tables/chairs (office furniture), racks, TV/computers, metal cages, workout equipment, bed frames, any nuts and bolts, and of course auto parts.
 This is by no means an all-inclusive list, so keep your mind and eyes open when you’re out there collecting.

 1.)
 Local Businesses

-The best local businesses to start talking to is going to be your local small engine or auto repair shops (don’t go to the well-known corporations), try the self-employed business owners that will probably be all to happy to talk with you.
+The best local businesses to start talking to are going to be your local small engine or auto repair shops (don’t go to the well-known corporations), try the self-employed business owners that will probably be all too happy to talk with you.
 This can be a gold mine when it comes to collecting scrap metal.

 Build some rapport with them first.
 Find out how long they’ve been in business, and why they started their business.
 Find out if they currently have anyone removing their junk for them, and if they’re paying for it or not.

 What I like to say is, I’m not sure if you’d be open to this or not, but if I could find a way to save you money and time on removing unwanted junk from your business, is that something you’d be open to?

 2.)
 Craigslist or OfferUp

 These two sites will be guaranteed to get you some scrap metal.
 The only thing you have to do is constantly be posting.
 One man’s trash is another man’s treasure!
 Make sure that you are consistent with telling people what you’re looking for on your posts.
 Appliances, auto parts, metal pet cages, or anything else you can think of will do wonders.